BenjaminShinar/Books-Resources/Effective Modern CPP/Chapter 1 - Deducing Types.md

 ## Chapter 1 - Deducing Types

 <summary>
-This chapter is dedicated to type deduction in each context, like templates, auto and decltype.
+Type deduction in different contexts, like templates, auto and decltype.
 </summary>

 * c++98 had a single set of rules for type deduction, they one for function templates.